| Title: | Binary Grading functions for R. |

 |

-if (studentans
+TRUE if (studentans < -tolerance)

-FALSE
+FALSE otherwise.

-main page contains a discussion of the
+The grade main page contains a discussion of the

 common parameters correctans, studentans, useeval, usena,

-useinf, quiet
+useinf, quiet.

-grade.negative(studentans=0, "1") # FALSE grade.negative(NULL, "1.1", tolerance=".01") # FALSE grade.negative("soup", "-.1", tolerance=.05) # TRUE
+grade.negative(studentans=0, "1") # FALSE grade.negative(NULL, "1.1", tolerance=".01") # FALSE grade.negative("soup", "-.1", tolerance=.05) # TRUEgrade.negative(studentans=0, "1") # FALSE grade.negative(NULL, "1.1", tolerance=".01") # FALSE grade.negative("soup", "-.1", tolerance=.05) # TRUE

-.
+Checks studentans against correctans.
 For scalars only.

-grade.number(correctans, studentans, tolerance=0.01, useeval=TRUE, usena=FALSE, useinf=FALSE, quiet=TRUE)
+grade.number(correctans, studentans, tolerance=0.01, useeval=TRUE, usena=FALSE, useinf=FALSE, quiet=TRUE)grade.number(correctans, studentans, tolerance=0.01, useeval=TRUE, usena=FALSE, useinf=FALSE, quiet=TRUE)

 correctans |